AdaGold/ada-trader/README.md

 ### Advice
 In order to get the list of symbols for the order entry form's drop-down, you may need to have that view access the quote collection.

 When removing a Backbone View from the page, that does not mean that the associated Model is gone!
 Be careful when cancelling an order, because an order that isn't shown on the page might still "hear" events that are triggered.
+You may observe this bug if the trade history continues to update with transactions from "lingering" orders, even if the order is not rendered within the list of open orders.

 The rules above for when an order can or cannot be created are a great place to use Backbone's model validation system!
 Make sure to include tests for those validations as well.